 Selling a stake in the Czech Republic vs abroad

-The European crowdfunding market is rather fragmented, mainly due to the different languages spoken and the different regulation applied on the various markets.
+The European crowdfunding market is rather fragmented, mainly due to the different languages spoken and the different regulations applied in the various markets.
 Companies with ambitions to operate in multiple countries would do well to choose a platform available on the main foreign market or a platform operating in the language of the company’s target audience among investors and customers.
 It goes without saying that the company must be able to convince the target audience of the merits of its business plan.

 Trilab Group invited shareholders to the company

-What next, where to turn to?
+What next, where to turn?

-Once the chosen platform has been contacted, its representatives guide the company through the whole process from the preparation of the necessary documentation and the promotional campaign to the publishing of the project online and the securing of the funding.
+Once the chosen platform has been contacted, its representatives guide the company through the whole process from the preparation of the necessary documentation and the promotional campaign to the publishing of the project online and securing of the funding.

 Tips and contactsHow to use the website to obtain financingLegal advisersFinancial advisers